arinar/slQuery/README.md

 	>> slQuery('Goto, From[GotoTag=$1.GotoTag]')
 ... yields all Pairs of Goto- & From-Blocks having the same GotoTag name

 This feature may only be used after a join-combinator preceeding it.
 Although syntactically this is a mode of selection (and not a relation between blocks as defined by combinator), this really is fundamentally combinator-like, because it refers to another block of the same potential situational compound.
 (TODO: remove this restriction, by reworking the select-algo)

-TODO: maybe use @ for this

 How results can be used to access stuff
 ---------------------------------------